 Junebug and Johnny

 Junebug and Johnny were originally part of a robotic crew manufactured by the Consolidated Power Company to drain Elkhorn Mine after its catastrophic flood.
 Junebug describes her original build as "about a half-foot shorter, and all gray.
 No eyes."
 While in the mine, Johnny discovered one of the archivists' tape decks.
-Listening to the miner's songs, he and Junebug realized they could be something more, leading them to escape.
+Listening to the miner's songs, he and Junebug realized they could be something more, leading them to run away and become musicians.

 Junebug is the de facto leader of the duo, and is more cynical, sassy, and solitary than Johnny.
 She has a biting sense of black humor – often dark to the point where her jokes are more tragic than funny – with which she habitually teases and flirts with Johnny, who she calls her "cricket."
 She tends to keep everyone else at an arm's length.